aws/aws-sdk-php/docs/quick-start.rst

 of parameters.
 Service operation methods like Amazon S3's ``createBucket()`` don't actually exist on a client.
 These methods are implemented using the ``__call()`` magic method of a client.
-These magic methods are derived from a Guzzle `service description <http://guzzlephp.org/guide/service/service_descriptions.html>`_ present in the Resources/client.php file of each client.
-You can use the `API documentation <http://docs.amazonwebservices.com/aws-sdk-php-2/latest/>`_ or directly view the service description for help on what operations are available, what parameters are used for an operation, what values are provided in a response model, and what exceptions are thrown by calling the operation.
+These magic methods are derived from a Guzzle `service description <http://guzzlephp.org/guide/service/service_descriptions.html>`_ present in the client's namespace in the ``Resources`` directory.
+You can use the `API documentation
+<http://docs.amazonwebservices.com/aws-sdk-php-2/latest/>`_ or directly view the service description to see what
+operations are available, what parameters can be set for an operation, what values are provided in the response model, and what exceptions are thrown by calling the operation.

 .. code-block:: php

-    $bucket = 'mybucket';
+    $bucket = 'my-bucket';

     $result = $client->createBucket(array(
         'Bucket' => $bucket